Connect With Us

 This is your chance...

-Every year, the European Union awards over a thousand MSCA postdoctoral fellowships.
+Every year, the European Union awards around 1,700 MSCA postdoctoral fellowships.
 These fund researchers to focus on the scientific puzzles they are most passionate about, full-time for up to three years.

 MSCA funding is highly competitive.
-Last year, less than 16% of applications were successful.
-However, applicants who benefited from a support programme run by iC3’s host university had a success rate of over 38%.
-This included all three applicants who applied through iC3 – a perfect 100% success rate.
+During the 2023-24 round, less than 16% of applications were successful.
+In contrast, all three applicants who applied through iC3 received funding – a perfect 100% success rate.

-This year, the iC3 polar research centre is launching its own, in-house support programme for strong MSCA candidates.
+Building on this success, the iC3 Polar Research Hub is launching its own, in-house support programme for strong MSCA candidates.

 What support will iC3 provide?